This page belongs to: STEM Equity Monitor

 • natural and physical sciences.

 Women remained underrepresented in enrolments and completions for engineering and IT.
-Women only made up 18% of engineering and related technologies enrolments and 20% of information technology enrolments.
+Women only made up:

 About the data

 Enrolment and completion numbers across years do not represent longitudinal data.
-You should not use them to determine attrition rates.
+You should not use them to calculate attrition rates.

 Read more about our methodology and this data.